The Science of Tajweed & The Definition Of Tajweed

 : Rule of reciting the Holy Quran in Musical tunes

-Music: it is foreign science (dealing with the art) of sounds (in time) . it
+Music: it is a foreign science (dealing with the art) of sounds (in time) . it

 has its own rules and adjusts, its most important fields of research: